 More recently, I have been examining other aspects of the interaction between tax institutions and political behavior.
 I have co-authored an article with my colleague Alexander Hertel-Fernandez, which uses the case of the state Earned Income Tax Credit (EITC) to reconsider how ideological distance between the parties affects the potential for political compromise.
 In addition, I am developing a paper that uncovers and explains the rising success of tax increasing ballot measures since the 1970s.

-Before coming to Harvard, she served at the Policy Director for Iraq and Afghanistan Veterans of America.
-Williamson lobbied to improve the benefits and support available to military veterans, including for the passage of the 2008 GI Bill, a $60 billion investment in veterans’ college education.
-She is also the author of Supporting Our Troops, Veterans and Their Families: Lessons Learned and Future Opportunities for Philanthropy, an analysis of almost $250 million in philanthropic spending by the California Community Foundation.
+Before coming to Harvard, I served as the Policy Director for Iraq and Afghanistan Veterans of America, where I lobbied to improve the benefits and support available to military veterans, including for the passage of the 2008 GI Bill, a $60 billion investment in veterans’ college education.
+I am also the author of Supporting Our Troops, Veterans and Their Families: Lessons Learned and Future Opportunities for Philanthropy, an analysis of almost $250 million in philanthropic spending by the California Community Foundation.

-Her work has been cited in diverse media outlets, including the New York Times, the Economist, the Associated Press, Reuters, the Washington Post, CNN's "Fareed Zakaria GPS," NPR, MSNBC's "The Rachel Maddow Show," McClatchy, the Guardian, and Mother Jones.
-She has also testified before the House Veterans Affairs Committee regarding outreach to new veterans.
+My work has been cited in diverse media outlets, including the New York Times, the Economist, the Associated Press, Reuters, the Washington Post, CNN's "Fareed Zakaria GPS," NPR, MSNBC's "The Rachel Maddow Show," McClatchy, Bloomberg, the Guardian, and Mother Jones.
+I have also testified before the House Veterans Affairs Committee regarding outreach to new veterans.

-She received her B.A. in French language and literature from NYU, and her MA from NYU's Institute of French Studies.
-Vanessa also manages the website I Heart Taxes, a pro-tax project that donates its proceeds to the United States Treasury.
+I received my B.A. in French language and literature from NYU, and an MA from NYU's Institute of French Studies.
+I also manage the website I Heart Taxes, a project that donates its proceeds to the United States Treasury.